Micrometeoroid Avoidance Zone Policies and Procedures

 Context

 The MmWG identified a Micrometeoroid Avoidance Zone (MAZ), a cone of diameter 75 degrees, centred on JWST’s orbital direction of motion (the ram direction).
 This direction is expected to see the largest flux of higher-velocity micrometeoroids.
-The MmWG recommended minimizing observations within the MAZ, setting an implementation goal of <15% (by time) of the Cycle 2 program, with <10% as an aspirational goal.
+The MmWG recommended minimizing observations within the MAZ, setting an upper limit of 20% (by time) with an implementation goal of <15% and <10% as an aspirational goal.
 Meeting this goal is estimated to reduce major impacts by a factor of 2, with a corresponding reduction in the growth of the wavefront error.

 The MmWG also recommended that JWST should be scheduled to avoid pointing in the direction of major meteor showers, notably the Geminids and Quadrantids.
 These concerns will likely affect scheduling on 2-4 days during the year.

-This article describes the steps being taken to help achieve the MAZ goals in Cycle 2.
+This article describes the steps taken to limit MAZ observations in each cycle.

 Documentation